MacroFab/Mojolicious-Datadog/README.md

 }
 ```

 By default, the parent is associated with the active Mojolicious hook spans.
-You can also pass in a span to startSpan to use as the parent if you have
+You can also pass in a span to startSpan to use as the parent if you have one

 ## Contributing